 Iowa Wine and Cider Festival

-Ciders are in!
-This festival includes about twenty cideries and wineries for you to sample and sip.
-You can also try Jasper Winery’s ciders that they introduced in 2023.
-The information mentions apple cider donuts as well, and that treat is enough to draw me in.
+In the past, this festival included about twenty cideries and wineries for you to sample and sip.
+You can also try Jasper Winery’s ciders that they introduced within the past year.
+Stay tuned- more details to come!

 Taste of the Junction’s Annual Multicultural Festival

 This small festival is one of the few multicultural events that emphasizes businesses owned by people of color.
-Past food offerings included Veggie Thumper, Chayo’s Taqueria, and LeeTy Delights.
 It’s super casual and supports Taste of the Junction’s efforts to build up Valley Junction’s community.
+Enjoy live music, an outdoor food court (obvi), drinks, a kid’s zone, and more!
+Lawn chairs are recommended.

 September